 For this section, the best book (which is sufficient for the exam) is Electric Machine by Ashfaq Husain.
 Read it thoroughly and completely.
 Autotransformers have never been asked by the UPSC.
 Do read 3-phase transformers.
-Focus more on DC motors (especially numericals).
+Focus more on DC motors (especially numerical).
 Practice problems on speed control, flux control and voltage control.
 Practice curves of DC generators.
-Torque versus current questions should also be practiced.
+Torque versus current questions should also be practised.
 Focus on 3-phase induction motors.
 Special machines are not in the syllabus.

 Power Electronics and Electric Drives

 For this section, you can refer to Power Electronics by PS Bimbhra.
 Practice all the solved questions from this book as they are often directly asked by the UPSC.
 The four important chapters are chopper, rectifier, inverter and drives.